Research

 DiffuserCam: Lensless imaging

 DiffuserCam is a lensless camera made of a piece of bumpy plastic, called a diffuser, in front of a bare image sensor.
 Since there are no other elements in the system, the camera is cheap, compact, and easy to build.
-We’ve demonstrated that our simple system can be used for both 2D photography and 3D image reconstruction from a single acquisition (right).
+We’ve demonstrated that our simple system can be used for both 2D photography and 3D image reconstruction from a single acquisition (left).

 Check out our project page for more information.